6 amazing money-spinners that worked

 The early years of the internet were a mad gold rush in which even the whackiest ideas could succeed.
 Alex Tew, a student of Nottingham University, hoped to fund his education by selling… pixels!
 In 2005 he set up a web page featuring a million pixels for sale at a dollar each, in 10 x 10 blocks.
 It became a word-of-mouth hit, and within five months the previously cash-strapped student was sitting on a gross income of $1,037,100.
 We bet that was some end-of-term party…

 Just to prove it’s not just web nerds who make the easy dosh, David Phillips is a civil engineer who now flies around the world for free thanks to puddings.
 He spotted the flaw in an air-miles deal on Healthy Choice puddings, realising the miles were worth far more than the desserts.
 For an outlay of just $3,000 he earned a total of 1.25 million air miles, worth about $150,000.
 For a final flourish, he secured an $800 tax rebate by donating all the puddings to the Salvation Army (who had helped him peel off all the vouchers).
 Sweet.

 Adam Balon, Richard Reed and Jon Wright already had thriving careers, but came to the conclusion that what the world still lacked was a supply of organic fruit smoothies with funny packaging.
 They trialled their Innocent drinks from a stall at a music festival, and let the customers vote on whether or not they should give up the day jobs by throwing their empty bottles in bins marked ‘Yes’ and ‘No’.
-Today the business is valued at more than £100 million.
+Today the business is valued at around £320 million.
 Reed’s tip?
 ‘Never wait till you’re 100 per cent confident in business… you’ll never make a decision.’

 The one that didn’t take off